 AFV currently operates two locations.
 The AFV Low Cost Spay/Neuter Clinic is located at 29001 Bastron Ave. in Lake Elsinore, California.
+This clinic could also be used as a temporary shelter in the event of a disaster.
 The animal shelter is located at 33751 Mission Trail, Wildomar, California.

-The contracted cities and county receive a direct financial benefit of the nonprofit function of AFV through our humane education, monthly low cost vaccination clinic, low income food giveaway and spay/neuter programs that are offered without additional costs to the cities and county.
+The contracted cities and county receive a direct financial benefit of the nonprofit function of AFV through our humane education, our low cost vaccination & spay/neuter clinic, low income food giveaway and spay/neuter programs that are offered without additional costs to the cities and county.
 These programs are funded with donations made by AFV's generous charitable donors and fundraising efforts.